 - Louis McDermott, deputy director of the Health Care Authority

-McDermott is the deputy director of the Heath Care Authority and will serve as chair per statute requirement.
+McDermott is the deputy director of the Heath Care Authority and is delegated to serve as chair per statute requirement.

 - Sean Corry, member with expertise in employee health benefits policy and administration

-Corry is president of Sprague Israel Giles, Inc. He brings over 20 years of experience in health and insurance policy and employee benefit administration.
+Corry is president of Sprague Israel Giles, Inc. He brings more than 20 years of experience in health and insurance policy and employee benefit administration.

 - Pete Cutler, member with expertise in employee health benefits policy and administration

-Cutler is currently retired, brings extensive experience working with health care policy, finance, and administration.
-His background includes working for Department of Retirement Systems, Health Care Authority, Office of Insurance Commissioner, Office of the State Actuary, and the Senate Ways and Means Committee.
+Cutler is currently retired.
+He brings extensive experience working with health care policy, finance, and administration.
+His background includes working for the Department of Retirement Systems, the Health Care Authority, the Office of Insurance Commissioner, the Office of the State Actuary, and the Senate Ways and Means Committee.

 - Patricia Estes, member from association representing classified employees

 Estes is an assistant cook with the Eatonville School District.
 She is currently vice president of the Eatonville Chapter of Public School Employees of Washington, SEIU Local 1948.

 - Daniel Gossett, member from association representing certificated employees

 Gossett is a library information specialist with the Edmonds School District with more than 30 years' experience.
 He has been a member of the Washington Education Association's Benefits Services Advisory Board since 2008.